The Forever Museum Archive_ The Untitled: 1976

 The Queens Museum, United States

 This project utilizes the location of the Queens Museum, former home of the United Nation General Assembly (1946-1950) as a site to analyze the correlation between ancient symbolism, modern art and political tensions stemming from the Vietnam War (1955 - 1975) .
-The project comprise of a triptych and an arch.
+The project is comprised of a triptych and an arch.

 Composed of a column of construction paper dated to the year 1976.
 The faded borders of the paper create imagery that reference modernist sculptures and paintings of the 1960's and 70's.
-To the right of the color fields is a column of 9 plaster heads depicting the image of Artemis (goddess of the hunt) with cave-like holes/voids in the back of her head.
+To the right of the color fields is a column of nine plaster heads depicting the image of Artemis (goddess of the hunt) with cave-like holes/voids in the back of her head.
 To the far right is a single glass box that is fabricated in reference to the sculptures of the 1960's and 70's.
-It represent a vessel devoid of an object.
+It represents a vessel devoid of an object.

 Arch is a work created by cutting directly into the wall of the gallery.
 It carries the imagery of a cathedral window or a gateway into a void.
 It is a solid space, void space and non-space.
-The left portion of the Arch is lightly pigmented with blue patina, a reference to the ocean and America's trans-Atlantic politics of the 1960's and 70's.
+The left portion of the arch is lightly pigmented with blue patina, a reference to the ocean and America's Trans-Atlantic politics of the 1960's and 70's.
 As I conceived the work, events of the presidency of Gerald Ford (1974-1976), loss of the Vietnam War and the beginning of the presidency of Jimmy Carter (1977-1981) were in mind.
 Events of the period--namely American involvement in South Korea, Afghanistan, Vietnam, The Cold War and Panama Canal coupled with the Queens Museum's history--provided a charged context for a minimalist architectural intervention.